-The BEAR SANCTUARY Arbesbach in the 'Waldviertel' region of Lower Austria was the first bear sanctuary to be founded by FOUR PAWS in 1998 and extended in 2009.
+The BEAR SANCTUARY Arbesbach is in the untouched landscape of Arbesbach-Schönfeld in the Lower Austrian 'Waldviertel', about 150 km northwest of Vienna.
+It was named after the nearby village called Arbesbach.
+The BEAR SANCTUARY Arbesbach is the first bear sanctuary to be founded by FOUR PAWS in 1998 and was extended in 2009.
 The near-natural territory offers bears formerly held by private owners in unsuitable conditions or kept as circus bears an animal-friendly home on a total area of 14,000 square metres.

 Open from Easter to November 1st, 10 a.m. to 6 p.m.